Documentation Index

 The runner filters out reserved labels and annotations (such as sandbox-id) that it manages itself.

 If you only need to pin instance types, prefer the top-level spec.instance_types.
-Keep spec.pod for the cases that actually need PodSpec depth.
+Keep spec.pod for the cases that need PodSpec depth.

-Example: schedule sandboxes through the SUNK Pod Scheduler
+Schedule sandboxes through the SUNK Pod Scheduler

 On a cluster that runs CoreWeave SUNK, you can use spec.pod to route sandbox pods through the SUNK Pod Scheduler so they run on nodes managed by SUNK, and can even share nodes with Slurm jobs.
-The profile sets schedulerName and the SUNK annotations on the pod; sandboxes launched against the profile then flow through Slurm for placement.
+The profile sets schedulerName and the SUNK annotations on the pod.
+Sandboxes launched against the profile then flow through Slurm for placement.

 See SUNK Pod Scheduler integration for an end-to-end walkthrough including the profile YAML, the required terminationGracePeriodSeconds value, and how to drive placement with annotations such as sunk.coreweave.com/partition.
 For the underlying scheduler behavior and annotation contract, see the SUNK Pod Scheduler reference.